JXLEA/Groovy/README.md

 # Groovy
-Groovy syntax check-up, by writing a calculator with flexible operation-oriented functions;
+Groovy checkup, by writing a calculator with flexible operation-oriented functions;

 Flexibility is achieved due to the `Chain-of-responsibility` internal usage of the math operations combined in the sequential chain, that's how prioritizing mathematical operations keeps on.